cockpit-project/presentations/cyborg-infra-day-1.md

 :::notes
 - Explain a bit *what* we run on the infra; first example is releases
-- minimized human work: summarize news, push signed tag, everything else is fully automated; plus blog post
+- minimized human work: summarize news, push signed tag, everything else is fully automated
 - pushing tag triggers release workflow
 - runs release container; looks at "cockpituous" script of the particular project, which controls what/where exactly to release
 :::